lambda826/My-Notebook/99 Interview/Behavior Interview.md

 ## Out of OKR
 -	In Promotion Shopping Page project, I proactively devised a runtime debugging system which we didn't plan during the design, this part was non-intrusive and allowed us to trace the status of the each request in production.
-This mechanism was highly praised by our PE and demo to amazon internal framework.
+This mechanism was highly praised by our PE and demoed to amazon internal framework
+-	Refactoring Promotion Discovery Authority Service, this was our main service.
+There were a lot of design issues and code issues in this system, which produced a lot of unexpected bugs and

 ## Questions for Interviewer